 Minimally Invasive Knee Replacement Overview

 Knee replacement surgery is one of the most successful modern orthopedic procedures.
-(Orthopedics is the branch of medicine dealing with the bones.)
+(Orthopedics is the branch of medicine dealing with the bones, muscles, and joints.)
 Knee replacement surgeries use modern biomaterials.
 Biomaterials are synthetic or partially synthetic materials that are used to take the place of parts within the body.
 Use of these modern materials has allowed knee replacements to last well in appropriately selected patients.
 However, pain and other side effects associated with the surgical procedure remain a concern for many people.
 In particular, people are concerned about the uncomfortable physical therapy that is often required after knee replacement surgery to regain muscle strength and mobility.